AlmostReliable/almostreliable.github.io/wikis/collection/docs/rlnt-blog/entity-gui-rendering.md

 <img src="/../img/relationship-calculation.png" class="center" width="600">

-Now, all entities have a consistent size and are properly aligned within the slot.
-At least for the entity height.
-Since we have a few entities that are wider than they are tall, like the Phantom, or the Dragon, we could improve the scaling further by taking the width into account.
-Because entities like the Phantom will become very small again if we fit the wings between the slot borders, we use a modifier that reduces the impact of the width on the final scale.
+All entities used a consistent size and were properly aligned within the slot.
+Since there are a few entities being wider than tall, I improved the logic further by taking the width into account.
+Because entities like the Phantom would become very small if I tried to fit the wings into the slot, I used a modifier that reduced the impact of the width on the final scale.

 ```java
 float width = data.maxX() - data.minX();